hungryram/hungryram2022/content/portfolio/lauren-renteria.md

   website designer.
 He is highly recommended by me!
 short_description: ""
 title: Lauren Renteria
+website_link: http://www.laurenrenteria.com/
+search_engine_optimization:
+  meta_description: Find out how we moved Laurens website from Shopify to Snipcart using HUGO and Forestry for managing her website.
   title_tag: Lauren Renteria Web Design Case Study | Hungry Ram
-website_link: http://www.laurenrenteria.com/
 ---
 Lauren came to us through a referral and wanted to move away from Shopify.
 We decided to integrate Snipcart, which is an integrated shopping cart features that utilize APIs.
 By connecting Snipcart to Lauren's website, we noticed an increased speed and usability of the website.